genuinetools/pepper/README.md

 changes before they are actually made.
 Your user is automatically added to the repositories it will consider.

-Also see [genuinetools/audit](https://github.com/genuinetools/audit) for checking what collaborators, hooks, deploy keys, and protected branched you have added on all your GitHub repositories.

 **Table of Contents**

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->